Ron Liepert has the proven leadership experience we need for a strong Canada.

 As Minister of Education Ron negotiated a five year labour agreement with the Alberta Teachers Association and resolved the longstanding unfunded pension liability issue.

 As Minister of Energy for the province, Ron led the competitiveness review of the oil and gas industry which addressed issues with Alberta’s royalty structure.
 He began the process of streamlining the regulatory process which resulted in the creation of the single regulator for oil and gas.
-During my term as Energy minister the province also negotiated the contract which will see the first heavy oil upgrader constructed under the province’s bitumen-in-kind program.
+During his term as Energy minister the province also negotiated the contract which will see the first heavy oil upgrader constructed under the province’s Bitumen Royalty-In-Kind program.

 Ron and his wife, Linda, have lived in Calgary Signal Hill for almost 15 years and have two adult children who have chosen to live in Calgary Signal Hill as well.